-Consolidated VIEs include the Investing VIEs (as defined and discussed below) and certain operating real estate properties that have noncontrolling interests.
-At December 31, 2023 and December 31, 2022, the noncontrolling interests in the operating real estate properties represent third party joint venture partners with ownership ranging from 5.0% to 11.0%.
+Consolidated VIEs include the Investing VIEs (as defined and discussed below), the Arlington, Texas multifamily loan and certain operating real estate properties that have noncontrolling interests.
+At December 31, 2024 and December 31, 2023, the noncontrolling interests in the operating real estate properties, excluding the Arlington, Texas multifamily loan, represent third party joint venture partners with ownership ranging from 5.0% to 11.0%.
 These noncontrolling interests do not have substantive kick-out nor participating rights.
+The Arlington, Texas multifamily loan is held via a preferred equity interest.